Maurice Lacroix Masterpiece Watches

-The Retrograde (Moon or Double) are two models that play on common complications (second time zone, moon phase, date, etc.) but whose oversized display draws a timepiece with a unique profile.
-It’s the same recipe that was deployed for one of Maurice Lacroix’s latest Masterpiece, Gravity.
-Its components are only the hours, the minutes and a small second, but the total composition of the dial offers a unique face, alternating between solid, perforated surfaces and skeleton components.
+The Retrograde (Moon or Double) are two models that play on common complications (second-time zone, moon phase, date, etc.) but whose oversized display draws a timepiece with a unique profile.
+It’s the same recipe that was deployed for one of Maurice Lacroix’s latest Masterpieces, Gravity.
+Its components are only the hours, the minutes, and a small second, but the total composition of the dial offers a unique face, alternating between solid, perforated surfaces and skeleton components.

 Maurice Lacroix Masterpiece Double Retrograde Watch

 In steel, this 43 mm watch returns to the history of the Masterpiece range by taking up the mechanics of the 2003 model, while knowing how to reinterpret the graphic codes of this family of products to register with modernity in the continuity of this line.
 From this reference, we immediately retain the sober graphics and the highly elaborate ordering of the dial with its two retrograde displays which give it a very specific look and density.

 It must be said, fanatics of fine mechanics know that with a piece presenting the time, but also the date at 6 o'clock at the tip of a retrograde hand, the time of a second-time zone also at using a retrograde hand and the indication of the power reserve in a semi-circular sector at 3 o'clock, they will have every chance of catching the eye of other amateurs and, thanks to the rare functionalities observable on the dial, be considered experts.
 And I don't care which ones because of the price of this creation, USD 4631,49 incl. affordable, given its complexity of implementation.